travelgateX/documentation-site/content/inventory-x/extranet/load-product/setup/_index.md

 There are a series of hotels available that can have one or more rates.
 Each rate can also have one or more rooms.

-Optionally, you will be able to configurate different discounts, supplement or night offers with the following:
+Optionally, you will be able to configurate different discounts, supplements or night offers with the following:

 * [Derived Rate (Discounts/Supplements)](#derived-rates)
 * [Free night offers](#free-night-offers)

 All these structures can be activated/deactivated or deleted.
 See [Activate/Deactivate/Delete](#activate/deactivate/delete) section for more details.

+In this page you can also find information about the [Wizard SetUp](#wizard-setup), created to help configure multiple hotels that share the same rates and rooms information.

 ## Hotel